scottsteinbeck/jmespath/README.md

 [![Build Status](https://travis-ci.org/jmespath/jmespath.js.png?branch=master)](https://travis-ci.org/jmespath/jmespath.js)

-jmespath is a javascript implementation of JMESPath, which is a query language for JSON.
+jmespath is a coldfusion implementation of JMESPath, which is a query language for JSON.
 It will take a JSON document and transform it into another JSON document through a JMESPath expression.